By Mike Case

 5. The Army Corps of Engineers’ motto is “ESSAYONS.”

-The term, which is a French phrase meaning “Let us try,” is a nod to the French engineers who aided the American army during the Revolutionary War.
+The term, which is a French phrase meaning “Let us try,” is a nod to the French engineers who aided the American Continental Army during the Revolutionary War.

 6. The exact origin of the emblem of the Army Corps of Engineers, the Corps Castle, is unknown because of an 1838 fire at West Point that destroyed its records.